patrickfrey/mewa/doc/typedb.md

 <a name="type_name"/>

 ### typedb:type_name
-Get the name of the type as it was specified as argument of 'typedb:def_type'.
+Get the name of the type as it was specified as name argument (second) of 'typedb:def_type'.

 #### Parameter
 | #          | Name   | Type              | Description                      |